madhavprasad1091/HeartBeatAnalytics-Leveraging_DataScienceSolutions_toPrevent-Predict_HeartAttacks/README.md

 Task-8:	Study if one can detect heart attacks based on anomalies in the resting blood pressure (trestbps) of a patient

 Task-9:	 Describe the relationship between cholesterol levels and a target variable

+Task-10:  Build a baseline model to predict the risk of a heart attack using a logistic regression and random forest and explore the results while using correlation analysis and logistic regression (leveraging standard error and p-values from statsmodels) for feature selection